 Mt Cook for Luxury Travellers

 As you arrive in the tiny alpine village of Aoraki Mt Cook and see the grand structure of The Hermitage Hotel perched on a hill, you know you’ve come to a place of luxury.
 Helicopter and ski plane operators get you among the peaks effortlessly, while private guided mountaineering, climbing and glacier-hiking guides offer more ways to tackle the extreme alpine landscapes.
-When you’re done with the day’s adventures, retreat to either one of the five-star lodges of Lake Pukaki or, of course, indulge at the hotel’s array of dining options and activities.
+When you’re done with the day’s adventures, retreat to either one of the five-star lodges of Lake Pukaki or, of course, indulge in the hotel’s array of dining options and activities.
 Plan your luxury getaway with The Luxury Guide to Mt Cook.

 - Land on the Tasman Glacier in a ski plane (more details on Viator, Tripadvisor and Klook)

 - Do a heli-hike on New Zealand’s longest glacier with Mt Cook Glacier Guiding (on Viator and Tripadvisor) or The Helicopter Line (on KKday and Tripadvisor)

 - Treat yourself to a spa day at Lakestone Lodge or Mt Cook Lakeside Retreat

 - Do a guided hike in the Aoraki Mt Cook National Park